susanBuck/notes/05_Laravel/04_Routing.md

 	    return 'Here are all the books...';
 	});

-The first parameter that gets passed to the method will specify what URL will trigger this route; in this case that's `/books`.
-I.e if the user goes to `http://localhost/books` it should trigger this route.
+The **first parameter** specifies what URL will trigger this route; in this case that's `/books`.
+I.e if the user goes to `http://localhost/books` it will trigger this route.

-The second parameter the Route method gets is a function which will specify what the app should do when this route is triggered.
+The **second parameter** is a function which will specify what the app should do when this route is triggered.

 In this example, we're passing a closure (aka *anonymous* function).